nest/nestml/doc/nestml_language/nestml_language_concepts.rst

    x_0 → x_1 → x_2 → x_3

 Starting with an initial state :math:`y_0` and assuming non-zero input only at :math:`t_k` for :math:`k = 1,2,3,\ldots`, it propagates the exact solution on the grid, step by step.
 The diagram depicts the dependency of the current output of the system on its previous output and the current input.
-We refer to the iteration (5) as the method of ``Exact Integration''.
-For a time-invariant system, it is based on the fixed numerical matrix :math:`\exp\{\mathbf{A}h}`, which has to be computed only once by using appropriate standard numerical algorithms.
+We refer to the iteration :eq:`eq_b` as the method of "Exact Integration".
+For a time-invariant system, it is based on the fixed numerical matrix :math:`\exp{\mathbf{A}\cdot\Delta t}`, which has to be computed only once by using appropriate standard numerical algorithms.
 During code generation, this step is performed by ODE-toolbox.

 Example: exponential decay
 ~~~~~~~~~~~~~~~~~~~~~~~~~~